stealthman22/100-days-of-code/r2-log.md

 Started planning and  building a database for the app. and connected it using Knex.js.
 Knex allows us write SQL commands right into server.js, and it connects it seamlessly to the back-end, and also the front-end.
 With these connected the database us dynamical updated, and it's data will persist, even in the event of a server crash.

+### DAY 50 (30th October 2019)

+Finished configuring the register route for my DB.
+Also configured the sign-in route.

+Learnt a new concept in SQL called "transactions".
+They help prevent inconsistencies in data fields.
+Hence if the data returned is incomplete, that transaction will fail, and the DB table will not be populated (registering new users).
+Only use it in cases where you have to modify information in tables, not when you are just doing a comparison (signing in).

+Finally couldn't seem to hash my passwords with bcrypt asynchronously when using transactions.
+Only the synchronous method worked.
+I will look into this.